Citi Benefits Handbook

-2. Commissions paid from January 1 to December 31 in the year prior to enrollment to capture an entire year of commissions paid; commissions paid from January 1 to December 31, 2016, will be used for the 2018 Annual Enrollment calculation;
+2. Commissions paid from January 1 – December 31 in the year prior to enrollment to capture an entire year of commissions paid; commissions paid from January 1 – December 31, 2017, will be used for the 2019 Annual Enrollment calculation;

-3. Cash bonuses (other than the cash portion of any annual discretionary incentive/retention award package) paid in the period January 1 to December 31 in the year prior to enrollment; cash bonuses paid in the period January 1 to December 31, 2016, excluding the cash portion of the annual discretionary incentive award/retention package dated January 2016, will be used for the 2018 Annual Enrollment calculations;
+3. Cash bonuses (other than the cash portion of any annual discretionary incentive/retention award package) paid in the period January 1 – December 31 in the year prior to enrollment; cash bonuses paid in the period January 1 – December 31, 2017, excluding the cash portion of the annual discretionary incentive award/retention package dated January 2017, will be used for the 2019 Annual Enrollment calculations;

-4. Annual discretionary incentive/retention award package dated in the year of enrollment includes, as applicable, cash bonus, Capital Accumulation Program (CAP) Award and Deferred Cash Award; annual discretionary incentive/retention award packages dated January/February 2017 will be used for the 2018 Annual Enrollment calculation; and
+4. Annual discretionary incentive/retention award package dated in the year of enrollment includes, as applicable, cash bonus, Capital Accumulation Program (CAP) Award and Deferred Cash Award.
+Annual discretionary incentive/retention award packages dated January/February 2018 will be used for the 2019 Annual Enrollment calculation; and

-5. Short-Term Disability (STD) benefits paid from January 1 to December 31, 2016, for employees paid commissions only.
+5. Short-Term Disability (STD) benefits paid from January 1 – December 31, 2017, for employees paid commissions only.